 While a hybrid city bike will give you flexible road riding, it won’t give you the same special usage that other specific bikes will.
 For example, you can’t replace a rough and tough mountain bike with a hybrid.

-Maintaining a hybrid bike will be one of your biggest challenges, especially if it is your first ever bike.
-While hybrids don’t have any special requirements, they do have more than the typical single usage bike.
+Maintaining a hybrid bike will be one of your biggest challenges, especially your first ever bike.
+While hybrids don’t have any special requirements, they have more than the typical single usage bike.

 Be sure to keep up to date on the latest effective methods for keeping your bike in shape.
 You will want to keep your eye on tire wear, gear usage, and braking ability.